sap-tutorials/Tutorials/tutorials/hxe-ua-configure-security/hxe-ua-configure-security.md

 Prompt         | Description  |
 :-------------   | :-------------   |
-HANA Instance Number       | Accept the default (90).
+HANA Instance Number       | Enter the default (90).
--s `<instance SID>`          | Accept the default (HXE).
-Database System user password  | Password you set when you changed the default password for SYSTEM user during installation.
+System user password  | You specified this password when you were prompted for **HANA database master password**.
-Root key backup password            | The root key backup password is required to securely back up the root keys and subsequently restore the backed-up root keys during data recovery.
+Root key backup password            | Enter a strong password.
+The root key backup password is required to securely back up the root keys and subsequently restore the backed-up root keys during data recovery.
 For information on root key backup, see [Root Key Backup](https://help.sap.com/saphelp_hanaplatform/helpdata/en/39/730482d6944173b34c660c20963051/content.htm?frameset=/en/b3/0fda1483b34628802a8d62bd5d39df/frameset.htm&current_toc=/en/de/ec02ebbb57101483bdf3194c301d2e/plain.htm&node_id=81).
 Root key directory                  | A directory to store the root key backup password securely.
 Choose a non-temporary directory.
 For example `/usr/sap/HXE/HDB90`.

-Wait for the script to complete (3-5 minutes).
-The server will restart during script execution.

-A **Done** message displays when the script is finished.
+Enter **Y** when prompted.
+The script runs.
+Wait for the `hxehost:hxeadm>` prompt to return (approximately 30 seconds).

 New data will now be encrypted with the new keys.

 ## Best Practices: Deactivate the SYSTEM user